ChristopherBarrington/ainsley/content/recipes/greek-lemon-rice/index.md

 - Pour in stock and mix well.
 Bring to a boil, then reduce heat to medium low, cover, and cook for 20 minutes.
 _ Remove from heat, open the lid and fluff rice with a fork.
 Add in parsley, dill, lemon juice and lemon zest.
 Mix until well combined.
 ---

+- Swap white rice with brown rice for a nuttier flavor and added nutrition.
+Adjust cooking times as necessary.
+- Sprinkle in toasted pine nuts or slivered almonds at the end for crunch and nutty flavors.
+- Add some veggies.
+Think peas, carrots or bell peppers.